aldoiljazi2/Convention/CodingStyle.md

 my_variable
 ```

+- Tabs

-- Use Tabs, like this (JavaScript example.
+Use Tabs for identation, like this (JavaScript example.
 There are spaces here, just ignore them):

 ```JavaScript
 if (condition) {